williamlai2/nada_course/readme.md

 Data from: https://practicalstats.com/resources/NADA-resources/NADA2-Online-3_9.zip

-Use the `datasets_download.R` script to download these datasets if needed
+Use the `datasets_download.R` script to download the handouts and datasets (if needed)

 ## Outline